 - SBE, du trial, Lundin and Rackely, MMTC et. al: Remove the “ratchet rule,” reduce antenna efficiency requirements and city of license contour requirements.
 Likelihood: probable.
 Over the years, the FCC’s rules and regulations designed to help AM broadcasting’s technical product have done the opposite in many cases.
 This is especially true of the “ratchet rule.”

 - SBE, du Trial, Lundin and Rackely, MMTC: MDCL (Modulation Depended Carrier Level) Likelihood: Possible.
 MDCL does not do much to improve AM signal quality, but it can save the station owner some money on the electricity bill.

 - Alabama Broadcaster’s Association, et al: Better FCC enforcement.
 Likelihood: Not very.
-This is another area were interference and AM noise problems can be fixed.
-Given Ajit Pai’s desire for “non-regulatory” relief, stepped up enforcement seems to be a non-starter.
+This is another area where interference and AM noise problems can be fixed.
+Given Ajit Pai’s desire for “non-regulatory” relief, stepped-up enforcement seems to be a non-starter.

 - iBiquity: Do not let anything get in the way of the HD Radio rollout.
 Likelihood: Is it possible to get in the way of something that is standing still?